 His location has not been confirmed but he is believed to be detained in Chushul prison.
 His imprisonment conditions and treatment remain unknown.

-Take action for Thardhod Gyaltsen - Contact the Chairman of the Tibet Autonomous Region to free Thardhod Gyaltsen.
+Take action for Thardhod Gyaltsen - Contact the Chairman of the Tibet Autonomous Region, urging him to free Thardhod Gyaltsen!

 Jamyang Lodru, monk from Tsenang Monastery, was arbitrarily arrested on 15 May 2016 in Barkam, the capital city of Ngaba.
 Chinese authorities did not give any reason for his arrest or his 3-year prison sentence.

 According to witnesses his arrest happened very quickly and was violent: the police suddenly appeared, covered his head, cuffed his hands and put him into a police vehicle.

 Since then, his family have not been authorised to communicate with him, nor have they obtained any information about his conditions.
 Jamyang Lodru’s place of imprisonment is still kept secret.